Backpacking in Poland: Touring the UNESCO Warsaw Old Town (Stare Miasto)

 It’s probably the 2nd most popular monument in Warsaw.
 With the beautiful buildings surrounding the square, on each side, it certainly makes a great selfie moment.

-It's also worth noting that the Old Town Market Square is not actually a square, as measures 90 metres by 73 metres.
+It’s also worth noting that the Old Town Market Square is not actually a square, as it measures 90 metres by 73 metres.
 Here are the buildings as seen on each side, north, east, south and west:

 5. Eating Zapiekanka at the Restauracja Murzynek

 As you head north from the Old Town to the New Town on Nowomiejska, there are a couple of small restaurants where you can get a Zapiekanka.
-This is Poland's own version of the subs you can get an the Subway chain, yet they are positively more yummy.
+This is Poland’s own version of the subs you can get at the Subway chain, yet they are positively more yummy.

-They are one half of a 12-inch baguette with typically, ham or mushrooms or both with cheese on top.
+They are one half of a 12-inch baguette, typically with ham or mushrooms or both with cheese on top.
 You can sit inside or order at the small hole in the wall for a cheaper experience.